bjt-user/Linux/vimscript.md

 echo myvar
 ```
+WARNING: If you use '\n' instead of "\n" here you will get unexpected behaviour that is hard to debug!

 Maybe you can also just use `:%y` and then it should be in the default register \
 and you can paste it with `p`.